osrf-migration/srcsim-wiki/cloud.md

 1. Click on the `STOP` button in the Simulator instance to stop the simulation
 1. Click on the `STOP` button in the Field computer instance to stop the docker container running your code.

+### Team budget

+Each team will have a limited budget of hours that can be used on CloudSim for practice.
+You can check your budget by clicking on your username on the top right corner.

+Teams are able to start as many constellations at the same time as they wish.
+But note that this is being taken from your budget.